vgari001/template-lab-01-intro-to-sct/README.md

 ### Git Init & Clone

-New Git repositories can be created either locally using the git client or through GitHub directly.
+New Git repositories can be created either locally using the Git client or through GitHub directly.
 Make sure you are back at your home directory (`cd ~`) and run the following commands on the terminal in `hammer`:

 ```sh
 mkdir lab-01